1/5 1931 Alfa Romeo 8C 2300 Monza.

 All parts are screwed together.
 The engine is complete with all additional parts, gearbox with the blockade for the reverse gear, ventilation of the clutch, etc. There are all filters and tubes for the oil and gas from the gas tank and oil cooler.
 0.5mm copper sheet metal was used for the complete body work.
 The fenders are very thin (in the same scale as the original car).
 All body parts are fastened with quadratic screws and secured with 0.3mm wire.
 The windshield is made with real glass.
 Under the seats you have two boxes, one for the battery and the other for the tools (included).
 The wheels can be removed and the locking mechanism has two different threads, on the right side left thread, and on the left side right thread.
 Even the caps are engraved.
 Check out the brake drums!

-It is an absolute work of art, email for more photos.
+It is an absolute work of art, easily the most detailed large scale Alfa model ever built.
+Email for more photos.

 We have just one left!